KULL-Centre/_2025_Larsen_degron_transcriptionfactors/README.md

 - **counts**: Scripts for processing FASTQ files.
 Output counts and raw FASTQ files are available on ERDA
 - **score**: Scripts for calculating scores.
 FACS data files are available on ERDA
 - **plots**: Scripts for plotting
+- **annotations**: Scripts for mapping scores to the library and annotating with PAP, ADPred and structural features

+The main resulting data is in annotations/transfac_tiles.csv.gz and transfac_proteins.csv.gz

 Sequencing counts, FASTQ files and FACS data are available on [ERDA](https://sid.erda.dk/sharelink/fKpEMvwVhJ)